Ages 3 – 4

-Our Lower School environment is a three-year program dedicated to nurturing the children’s inherent curiosity by enabling them to explore and discover.
+Our Primary environment is a three-year program dedicated to nurturing the children’s inherent curiosity by enabling them to explore and discover.
 At Fraser Woods Montessori School, children learn through touch and motion and by observing and doing.
 Academics are introduced through manipulative materials, laying the groundwork for abstract thinking.
 Classroom materials are joyfully presented and designed to stimulate the children’s senses as well as respond to their need for order and a sense of mastery within their world.
 Children at this level will experience intense periods of change, both cognitively and socially.
 The teacher, always observant, responds with appropriate lessons to support each child’s individual growth and capabilities.

 Skills of daily living

 This bridge between home and school is designed to foster independence, a sense of order, concentration and coordination.
 Exercises include: